BlacK-MsK/MovieRatingPro/README.md

 ``This Project also includes the support of a NoSQL database``

-Along with these features it also uses the latest technologies available like MongoDB, React.js, Express, NodeJS and JavaScript.
+Along with these features it also uses the latest technologies available like ```MongoDB, React.js, Express, NodeJS and JavaScript```.